The Wedding Present: Acoustic versions and 24 Songs (2020–present)

 In 2020 during the COVID-19 pandemic, the band recorded various acoustic versions of the bands' tracks, with each musician recording their part of the song from home.
 The songs were released on the band's social media accounts.
 Twelve tracks including a duet of a previously unrecorded Sleeper song called "We Should Be Together", recorded as a duet with Louise Wener, were released in February 2021 as Locked Down and Stripped Back.

 In December 2020 the band, and various ex-members and collaborators released an album of James Bond–theme cover versions called Not From Where I'm Standing, for the mental health charity Campaign Against Living Miserably.

 In April 2021, the band re-released a 30th anniversary version of Seamonsters including the B-sides to the singles released to promote the original 1991 album and tracks from a John Peel Session.

 In October 2021, the band announced that in 2022 they would release a 7" single per month, featuring two new songs, for the duration of 2022, repeating their one-single-per-month approach of 1992.
 This 24 Songs project saw songs written by David Gedge and Sleeper guitarist Jon Stewart, collaborating to write tracks for the first time in the band's history.

 In May 2022 the band announced they would release Locked Down and Stripped Back Volume Two, the second album of acoustic home recordings of Wedding Present and Cinerama classics, recorded by band and former band members.

 A musical based on the band's songs, Reception: A New Musical, premiered in Leeds in 2025.
+That same year, they released the EP Maxi, with Rachael Wood on guitar.